ByAUJay

 - Operational Costs:

-- Infrastructure (servers, bandwidth)
+- Infrastructure (like servers and bandwidth)

-- Security (HSMs, audits)
+- Security (including HSMs and audits)

 - Maintenance and upgrades